 Finding pieces that have shaped my dissertation on twitter have helped me reconcile part of the conflict I had when writing and comparing.
 On one hand I am choosing to focus on an eighteenth century white, English aristocrat and on the other I am focusing on a very popular writer who fuels the commercialisation of Islam and profits of the Orientalist lens and fetish.
-These dichotomies were present in the actual research itself and the sources I turned to.
+These dichotomies were present in the actual research itself and the sources I turned to; this dichotomy is my lived experience.
 The examples of lived experience, the way that Muslim women write about this – that are crucial to my work, are not sitting on the top floor of the UL – but they are available to me through twitter, journalistic pieces and blogs.

 So, I see my piece now occupying this space on the internet of my not very tech savvy or always grammatically correct blog, as a continuation for how our sources and lived experiences will be both within book stacks and twitter threads.
 I struggled to separate journalistic writing and academic writing, I worried about my writing not being academic enough and why this piece fell three marks short of achieving a first – the academic measure of success – and as devastating as that will always be for me, it is liberating and has redirected what my end really is: to make forms of knowledge and writing more accessible.
 The argument I go on to make is about the structure of discourse and academia itself and ourselves as readers – who do we applaud and celebrate?
 Shafak’s quotes accompanying pictures of the Oriental East saturate both Muslim twitter and the ‘diversity’ tab of mainstream media outlets.
 While writing, I felt that I had chosen the wrong place to write about all of this…that there was not sufficient or well supported space within the structure of academia for this, but I know now that is not entirely the case.
 It is reflective of structures that are upheld to keep some things out and actually, that has directed me to broaden the scope of my research.
 And despite it, the process of writing this was incredible, it was challenging and enlightening, it was emotional and heartfelt and so worthwhile.
 I share this all as an extended note of gratitude and a kind of love letter and endless gratitude to this piece of work and my time at University, in the hope that it is helpful and we can work in making more space for ourselves and ideas to make these discussions and academic writing altogether, more accessible.